dducret/App.CVLG/README.md

 This project is a web application for the CVLG paraglide club.
 It aims to facilitate ride scheduling, member registration, coordination with drivers, and tracking of club statistics.

+Member management screens are available in the dashboard and the interface supports English, French, German and Italian.

 See [SPECIFICATION.md](SPECIFICATION.md) for the detailed functional and technical specification.

 ## API Usage